galaxykate/tracery/readme.md

 ## A text-expansion library

-There are many new examples of Tracery [in use](http://crystalcodepalace/tracery.html "Examples") I also have an exciting new *interactive* [tutorial]http://crystalcodepalace/tracerytut.html "Tutorial")
+There are many new examples of Tracery [in use](http://www.crystalcodepalace.com/tracery.html "Examples") I also have an exciting new *interactive* [tutorial](http://www.crystalcodepalace.com/traceryTut.html "Tutorial")

-I strongly recommend using the [minified library](https://github.com/galaxykate/tracery/blob/master/js/tracery.min.js"Minified")
+I strongly recommend using the [minified library](https://github.com/galaxykate/tracery/blob/master/js/tracery.min.js "Minified")

 ### Write grammar objects, get generative stories